What Does Buildings

 Damage resulting from criminal activity you're involved in or that occurs on your property illegally.

-Gradual subsidence, landslide, or ground movement (unless specifically added) is excluded.
+Gradual subsidence, landslip, or ground movement unless specifically added as an optional extra.

 What Affects Your Premium

-Understand the key factors that influence your insurance cost
+The key factors that drive your annual insurance cost

 Understanding EQC Cover

-How the Earthquake Commission works with your private insurance
+How the Earthquake Commission works alongside your private insurance

 What EQC Covers

-The Earthquake Commission covers natural disasters up to $300,000 plus GST.
+The Earthquake Commission (Toka Tū Ake EQC) covers natural disasters up to $300,000 plus GST.

 - Covers residential land and buildings